Existence and density of typical Hodge loci: Introduction

 \subsection{Our Results}

-The main contribution of this work will be to provide a sufficient criterion for the density of (typical) Hodge loci.
-As we will explain, this gives almost a complete answer to Question \ref{criterionquestion}.
+The main contribution of this work will be to provide a sufficient criterion for the density of (typical) Hodge loci, valid in any level.
+As we will explain, this almost gives a complete answer to Question \ref{criterionquestion}.